timothy-debock/geoserver/doc/en/user/source/community/metadata/user.rst

 When a field has a value in multiple templates and the layer is linked with those templates the priority will determine wich value is displayed in the metadata UI.
 The value defined in the template with the highest priority will be displayed.

-Change the order of the templates with the arrow keys in the priority column and save the changes by clicking `Save` button, this will also recalculate the values in all linked layers.
+Change the order of the templates with the arrow keys in the priority column and save the changes by clicking `Save` button, this will also recalculate the values in all linked layers that may be affected.